PieroRendina/bitcoin-price-prediction/README.md

 * **sequence-to-sequence** models: prediction of the Bitcoin closing price trend over a certain time-span after having inspected a window of **n** consecutive time-steps

 ## Contents
-For a more detailed description of the development process, the training and the testing of the models, please refer to the report of the project.
+For a more detailed description of the development process, the training and the testing of the models, please refer to the notebook and to the report of the project.